NH Bill Actions

 Instructions

-Pick a bill from the table above.
+Pick a bill from the "NH Bills of Interest" table above.
 Information you'll need about the bill (committee name, hearing date, bill number) is provided there.
 Then browse to the appropriate Online Testimony Submission page:

 Step 1.
 Personal Information: (Enter Your Name, Town, Email)